amvnetworks/amv-access-sdk-android/readme.md

 ### amv-access-sdk-spi
-A module consisting of interfaces and simple base classes which represents the basic requirements and concepts needed to in concrete implementations.
+A module consisting of interfaces and simple base classes which represents the basic requirements and concepts needed in concrete implementations.

 ### amv-hm-access-sdk
-The first and currently only basic implementation of `amv-access-sdk-spi`.
+The first (and currently only) implementation of `amv-access-sdk-spi`.

 ### app
-An working example app and demo implementation which uses `amv-hm-access-sdk` and can be used to get started quickly with your own app.
+A working example app and demo implementation which uses `amv-hm-access-sdk`.
+It can be used to get started quickly with your own app.

+## example app
+To successfully start the example app you have to add a file named `application.properties` in `app/src/main/assets`.
+See the file `application.properties.template` and change the values to your needs.

 ## integration
 In order to integrate the sdk into your own app you need two things: